junxit/us-congress-bills-115/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Stop Excessive Narcotics in our Retirement Communities Protection Act” or the “SENIOR Communities Protection Act”.
+This Act may be cited as the “Stop Excessive Narcotics in our Retirement Communities Protection Act of 2018” or the “SENIOR Communities Protection Act of 2018”.

 ## § 2.
 Suspension of payments by Medicare prescription drug plans and MA–PD plans pending investigations of credible allegations of fraud by pharmacies